 6. Describe Briefly About Your Experience

 This is frequently the first question asked by interviewers.
-While the objective of the question is to basically get to know you, when asked, describe your previous achievements and talents, previous work experience, and current circumstances as they apply to the administrative position’s criteria.
+While the objective of the question is to get to know you, when asked, describe your previous achievements and talents, previous work experience, and current circumstances as they apply to the administrative position’s criteria.

 “I grew up in a little Michigan town and graduated from high school with honors.
-I subsequently moved to New York to continue my education at NYU, where I am currently pursuing an associate degree in business administration.
+I subsequently moved to New York to continue my education at NYU, where I am pursuing an associate degree in business administration.
 I recently finished my internship as an office assistant at a local financial firm, where I feel I improved my organizational and data management skills, as well as my customer service abilities.”

 7. What Kind of Strategies and Mindset is Required for This Role?